grnet/kamaki/docs/library/get-started.rst

 For more information on kamaki SSL support, check :ref:`clients-ssl`.

-Kamaki needs two thinks in order to function: (a) a Synnefo cloud and (b) a user of that cloud.
+Kamaki needs two things in order to function: (a) a Synnefo cloud and (b) a user of that cloud.
 Therefore, you need to provide the following credentials::

     AUTHENTICATION_URL: single point for all Synnefo APIs in a cloud